Islam in Taiwan: Taipei

 Bai's tomb was built in the 1960s and was designated as historical monument by the Taipei City Government in 2012.
 His graveyard is also called the 'Graveyard of the White Banyan Tree Hall'.
 His tomb incorporates elements of a mosque dome, minarets, prayer tower and inscriptions by politicians and other historic figures.
-Lies next to his tomb is the tomb of his wife, and also grave plots prepared for his 10 children, in which 3 has been taken.
-Whether one of his sons, Pai Hsien-yung, and his other chrildren will one day return from United States to Taiwan remains to be seen.
+Next to his tomb lies that of his wife, and also grave plots for his 10 children, of which three have been taken.
+Whether one of his sons, Pai Hsien-yung, and his other children will one day return from United States to Taiwan remains to be seen.

 The cemetery is the largest Muslim cemetery in Taiwan in which over 2,000 Taiwanese Muslims are buried at the site.
 In this Muslim Cemetery complex also lies the tomb of Yulbars Khan.